 What resources have been most helpful to you along the way?

-The BUild Lab has been a huge help, particularly in forcing me to really think through what problem I wanted to solve with this podcast and what solutions already exist.
+The BUild Lab has been a huge help, particularly in requiring me to really think through what problem I wanted to solve with this podcast and what solutions already exist.
 As it turns out, other people have noticed political polarization is an issue too.
 By researching those people and their organizations, I learned what I thought they were doing wrong and how The Sweaty Penguin could be different.
 We are now on the Walk Stage of the Innovation Pathway and have received great advice from our Walk Coach Greg Stoller, our Get Inspired Coach Jenna Crawford, and our peers at the Feedback Forum.

 I also owe a lot to my Media Entrepreneurship professor, Robert Gustafson.
 Earlier in the semester, we had to pitch three ideas of a final project.
 I originally pitched The Sweaty Penguin as a blog.
 My classmates’ feedback was overwhelmingly in favor of a different one of my pitches, but Professor Gustafson pulled me aside and explained why he thought The Sweaty Penguin had potential and I should go for that one.
 He was absolutely right, and I’m glad I listened.
 The course itself taught me so many tools I use every day when producing The Sweaty Penguin, and Professor Gustafson has been nice enough to chat after class almost every week, even over Zoom, to provide advice and answer my silly overthought questions.